Murder of Jun Lin: Manhunt

 On May 31, 2012, Interpol issued a red notice for Magnotta at the request of Canadian authorities, and for several days before and after his arrest, his name and photo were displayed prominently at the top of the home page of the Interpol website.
 The red notice requested that Magnotta be provisionally arrested pending extradition back to Canada by any Interpol member state.

 Prior to the red notice, Magnotta booked a round-trip ticket for a flight from Montreal to Paris on May 25, using a passport with his own name.
 After his arrival in France, his cell phone signal was traced to a hotel in Bagnolet, but he had left by the time police arrived.
 Pornographic magazines and an air-sickness bag were found in the hotel room.
 Magnotta used a false passport with the name "Kirk Trammel" at the hotel.
 He had contacts in Paris from a previous visit in 2010, and police were following a large-framed man who had been in contact with Magnotta.
 Another man he stayed with for two nights did not realize who he was until he had left.
 Magnotta then boarded a Eurolines bus at the Bagnolet coach station bound for Berlin, Germany.

-On June 4, 2012, Magnotta was apprehended by Berlin Police at an internet café in the Neukölln district while reading news stories about himself.
+On June 4, 2012, Magnotta was apprehended by Berlin Police at an Internet café in the Neukölln district while reading news stories about himself.
 He tried giving fake names before admitting who he was.
 His identity was confirmed through fingerprint evidence.
 Magnotta appeared in a Berlin court on June 5, 2012.
 According to German officials, he did not oppose his extradition.
 There was sufficient evidence to keep him in custody until extradition, and he agreed to a simplified process.

 On June 18, 2012, Magnotta was delivered to Canadian authorities in Berlin, and flown aboard a Royal Canadian Air Force CC-150 Polaris to Mirabel International Airport, north of Montreal.
-A military transport was reported by the government to be necessary, due to safety concerns with using a commercial flight, and potential legal difficulties if the plane was diverted to another country.
+A military transport was reported by the government to be necessary, due to safety concerns with using a commercial flight, and potential legal difficulties if the plane were diverted to another country.
 He was placed into solitary confinement at the Rivière-des-Prairies detention centre.